-The development of information technology has led to recruitment websites being one of the most widely used channels for recruitment.
-Through this, recruiters can attract a large number of candidates from different locations and select appropriate candidates.
-To attract candidates by posting creatively online, investors may pay a fee for one or more additional services.
+The development of information technology has led to recruitment websites being one of the most widely used channels for recruitment, through which, recruiters can attract many and select the best candidates from different locations.
+To attract candidates through creative online posts, investors may pay a fee for one or more additional services.

-Some suggested websites: Vietnamworks, Careerbuilder, TopCV, Timviecnhanh, Glints, etc.
+Some useful websites: Vietnamworks, Careerbuilder, TopCV, Timviecnhanh, Glints.

-This is not a new recruitment channel and is growing rapidly.
-The main of advantage of using this channel is that headhunter agencies have wide connections in many fields and industries which are useful for recruiters.
-This method is especially used for recruiting for senior management positions or specific job positions for which it is difficult to recruit through websites.
-Headhunter agencies also follow up and take responsibility until the investor recruits the right candidate.
+This is a tested recruitment channel, which grows rapidly.
+The main advantage of using this channel is that headhunter agencies have wide connections in many fields and industries which are useful for recruiters.
+This method is especially useful for senior management positions recruitment, or for specific job positions which are difficult to recruit through websites.
+Headhunter agencies also follow up and are responsible until the investor recruits the right candidate.

 Some suggested agencies: Navigos search, FARO, Glints, First Alliances, Talentnet, HR2B, etc.

 Investors can also post job advertisements on the company’s website.
-However, this channel is effective only for large companies with large website traffic as it can attract many candidates to apply for the company.
+However, this channel is effective only for large or prestigious companies with large website traffic, attracting many candidates to apply for the company.
 Besides, the flexibility in posting and updating recruitment information is an added advantage on this channel.

 Previously, this recruitment channel was not widely used due to its limitations.
-Moreover social media was not recognized as a place to recruit or find a job.
-However, lately popular social media networks such as Facebook, Zalo, LinkedIn, etc. are gradually becoming dominant with an increasing user base in Vietnam.
-The trends also show that here is more potential for growth in the future.
+Moreover, social media was historically not recognized as a place to recruit or find a job.
+However, lately popular social media networks such as Facebook, Zalo or LinkedInare gradually becoming dominant with an increasing user base in Vietnam.
+The trends also show that there is a greater potential for growth in the future.

 A huge advantage of this method is that it is usually economical and easily accessible to a large pool of candidates.
 Posting job vacancies in occupational groups also makes it easier to reach specific candidates according to the company’s requirements.

-In order to promote and transfer employees effectively, the company’s human resources department needs to regularly evaluate the working capacity and problem-solving skills of the personnel, and consult and consider proposals from the heads of relevant departments.
-Decisions on transfer of employees made on such basis would be reasonable and fair.
+In order to promote and transfer employees effectively, the company’s human resources department needs to regularly evaluate the working capacity and problem-solving skills of the personnel and consult and consider proposals from the heads of relevant departments.
+Decisions on the transfer of employees made on such a basis would be reasonable and fair.

-These events are often posted on university forums, newspapers, public forums, etc. to attract target groups in large numbers.
-Eg:
+These events are often posted on university forums, newspapers, public forums, etc. to attract target groups in large numbers, for example:

-For positions that have specific requirements such as engineering, law, culinary arts, etc. and do not require much experience, investors can partner with educational and training partners to select potential qualified candidates.
+For positions that have specific requirements such as Engineering, Law or Culinary Arts, should they not require much experience, investors can partner with educational and training organizations to select potential qualified candidates.

-Investors can develop dynamic standards of knowledge, skills, professionalism and othetr qualities to search for and select candidates.
+Investors can develop dynamic standards of knowledge, skills, professionalism, and other qualities to search for and select candidates.
 Concurrently, the training partners can adapt and improve their program to help investors fulfill the actual requirements of the enterprise.